A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Existing Approaches

-Some of the same authors of~\cite{DBLP:conf/cvpr/RanjanSNH21} proposed an extension of FamNet in~\cite{DBLP:conf/cvpr/RanjanH22}.
-Here, they addressed the limitations due to the narrow size of the dataset on which the supervised learning of FamNet was bounded, and they proposed the Vicinal Counting Network (VCN)~\cite{DBLP:conf/cvpr/RanjanH22}.
-The core of VCN is the same as FamNet with some slight changes; additionally, during training, the authors exploited a generator aiming at augmenting and synthesizing images from the vicinity of training samples, increasing the training set.
-Specifically, the generator is fed with an input image $I \in \mathbb{R}^{H \times W \times 3}$ and a noise vector $z \in \mathbb{R}^m$, and it produces an augmented version $I_z \in \mathbb{R}^{H \times W \times 3}$ of $I$.
+\paragraph{VCN} \csname rev1\endcsname{Some of the authors of~\cite{DBLP:conf/cvpr/RanjanSNH21} extended FamNet in~\cite{DBLP:conf/cvpr/RanjanH22}, addressing its limitations due to the small dataset used for supervised training.
+They introduced the Vicinal Counting Network (VCN), which retains the core of FamNet with minor changes and incorporates a generator to augment and synthesize images from the vicinity of training samples, expanding the dataset.} Specifically, the generator is fed with an input image $I \in \mathbb{R}^{H \times W \times 3}$ and a noise vector $z \in \mathbb{R}^m$, and it produces an augmented version $I_z \in \mathbb{R}^{H \times W \times 3}$ of $I$.
 This augmented image serves as the input to the feature extractor and the subsequent regressor module, together with the original input $I$.
-The entire system is then trained jointly in a cooperative fashion.
-However, unlike the min-max game typical of GANs~\cite{NIPS2014_5ca3e9b1}, VCN is trained by employing a standard minimization problem.
-Alongside the MSE loss for the density regressor optimization, the authors proposed a reconstruction loss in charge of forcing the generator to produce samples close to the original input samples and a diversity loss to avoid the generator learning identity mapping from $I$ to $I_z$.
-Finally, the authors used the same test time adaptation loss of FamNet~\cite{DBLP:conf/cvpr/RanjanSNH21}.
+The entire system is then trained jointly in a cooperative fashion. \csname rev1\endcsname{However, unlike the min-max game typical of GANs~\cite{NIPS2014_5ca3e9b1}, VCN relies on a standard minimization problem, combining MSE loss for density regression with a reconstruction loss to enforce similarity between generated and input samples, and a diversity loss to prevent identity mapping from $I$ to $I_z$.} Finally, the authors used the same test time adaptation loss of FamNet~\cite{DBLP:conf/cvpr/RanjanSNH21}.